felipap/sicp-code/README.md

 I tried to maintain consistency in notation, comments, indentation throughout the lectures, couldn't achieve that 100%.
 I essentially used the original indentation on the slides, except for when I was able to improve readability by changing it.

-Every SLIDE, TERMINAL or BOARD content is presented contained the time of first display, in the following manner
+Every `SLIDE`, `TERMINAL` or `BOARD` content is presented, together with the time of first appearance, in the following manner

 	;# SLIDE 0:00:00
 	...
 	;# END SLIDE

-Breaks and interruptions are also indicated.
+#### Breaks and interruptions are also indicated.

 =>
 $